The Best Smart Smoke and Carbon Monoxide Detectors

 Performs self checks

-Smart smoke detectors take the weight of routine maintenance off your shoulders — first, by performing automatic battery checks and sending you a mobile alert if the battery needs to be replaced.
-Second, by self-testing their alarms (like the Nest Protect does), so you’ll never be caught off guard by a non-working detector.
+Smart detectors take the weight of routine maintenance off your shoulders — first, by performing automatic battery checks and sending you a mobile alert if the battery needs to be replaced.
+Second, by self-testing their alarms (like the Nest Protect does), so you’ll never be caught off guard by a non-working alarm system.

 Why we chose it